cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-05-02-vim-and-emacs.md

 How cool is that?

-And of course we can add a very rich set of plugins.
+And we can add a very rich set of plugins to Emacs.
 Of course we have all the plugins added for Clojure by the author of Clojure for the Brave and True.
 Which provide syntax highlighting and tight integration with documentation, the REPL and executing code.

-I'll show you two other plugins I use to give you an impression:
+I'll now show two other plugins I find very interesting.

 We can display the file system on the left if we want with F8 by using [NeoTree](https://github.com/jaypei/emacs-neotree):
 <a href="http://i.imgur.com/B1RszIj.gif">